-Omaha – Amy Anderson, School of Criminology and Criminology, and her colleagues, have been conducting research to find what is driving support and opposition to the death penalty.
+Omaha – Amy Anderson, School of Criminology and Criminal Justice, and her colleagues, have been conducting research to find what is driving support and opposition to the death penalty.
 They found that age, race, politics, and religion influence opinions about the death penalty, but that these may not have the effect you expect.

 Here are some of the findings of the research: